What is the difference between a tornado watch and a tornado warning?

 What is the university's policy regarding classes during severe weather?

 Classes are suspended immediately in the event of a tornado warning, and do not resume until the warning has expired.
-For all other severe weather events, classes are held as usual unless the campus is notified otherwise via AU Alert, Auburn Daily Extra or This Week @ Auburn Extra.
+For all other severe weather events, classes are held as usual unless the campus is notified otherwise via AU Alert, Auburn News Extra or This Week at AU Extra.

 How does the campus know when a tornado warning has expired?